dlucca1986/SteamOS-Like-Session-Switcher-for-Linux-Desktop/README.md

   I’ve included a handy desktop shortcut!
 You’ll find a **"Return to Gaming Mode"** icon right on your KDE desktop, so you can jump back into your library with just one click.

 * **📦 Optimized for Arch-based Distros**
-  Specifically tuned for the Arch ecosystem (Arch, Manjaro, EndeavourOS, Bazzite) to ensure maximum compatibility and performance.
+  Specifically tuned for the Arch ecosystem to ensure maximum compatibility and performance.

 ---